apache/skywalking-website/content/blog/2024-05-13-skywalking-10-release/index.md

 SkyWalking 10 supports storing the labels names in the metrics data, and MQE can query or calculate the metrics data with multiple labels names.
 For example:
 The `k8s_cluster_deployment_status` metric has labels `namespace`, `deployment` and `status`.
-If we want to query all deployment metric value with `namespace=skywalking-showcase` and `status=true`, we can use the following expression:
+If we want to query all deployment metric values with `namespace=skywalking-showcase` and `status=true`, we can use the following expression:
 ```text
 k8s_cluster_deployment_status{namespace='skywalking-showcase', status='true'}
 ```